House Democrats plan to focus impeachment trial on how rioters reacted to Trump’s remarks

 The House managers believe visuals are central in prosecuting the case against Trump, because the evidence is in plain sight and will remind senators of what they experienced that day, when the rioters got perilously close to lawmakers and Vice President Mike Pence.

-Democrats are collecting key video clips of the siege and will likely contract with an outside firm that will weave together the images as evidence to be presented to senators, according to the people with knowledge of the plan.
+Democrats are collecting key video clips of the siege and will probably contract with an outside firm that will weave together the images as evidence to be presented to senators, according to the people with knowledge of the plan.

-Any rules regarding whether videos can be submitted during the impeachment trial will likely be handled in an agreement between Senate Democrats and Republicans setting up the parameters of the proceedings in advance.
+Any rules regarding whether videos can be submitted during the impeachment trial will probably be handled in an agreement between Senate Democrats and Republicans setting up the parameters of the proceedings in advance.
 If not, senators can later vote whether to admit video evidence, as well as witnesses.

 The House managers are operating under the expectation that there will be an opportunity for video presentations, the people said.